Introductions

 We're removing the nulls the same way, and you get a better quality product if everyone's centralized on the same framework.
 But additionally the GANs themselves, the AI underneath appears to be boosting the underlying signal in ways that we had not anticipated.
 We have customers that are seeing improvements in fraud models to multiple points.
 And for these customers, which are substantial organizations, a multiple-point boost on a $100-$200 million problem, equates to a $5- $10 million ROI in the first couple of months they implement this.
 We've seen this more than once.
 This is not an anecdote or an outlier.

 Finally, something I mentioned early on, but still in its infancy, is a move towards how we sell data.
 What’s interesting to see is that the response to the theoretical ability to sell data is foreign to people.
 I had one North American bank that brought me the problem.
 They said their marketing team has datasets, and they have third parties that they interact with and have been trying to figure out a way to sell them data in a clear, concise, and risk-free way for years.
 The next day, I had a conversation with another bank with a similar profile and I brought it up unprompted this time because it was interesting to the other bank.
 Their response was completely allergic.
 They said they would never do that or even consider it.
 The reputational risk is too great for them, even though they know it's completely synthetic.
-As a new market, that might be the most interesting thing in synthetic data.
+As a new market, that might be the most interesting thing in synthetic data, especially as it pertains to data-driven testing.

 Coty: I have a few queries based on that.
 Our customer base spans from small shops to enterprise financials and healthcare.
 Still, with those customers that are making that transition from an on-prem data center to the cloud, I wonder if they're having to revisit data security, and data privacy models, as they get comfortable with the fact that not everything is behind their firewalls anymore.
 What I see is that people are having to rethink what it means for us to have access to different data sets.
 We ought to be making sure that we're not using anything we Don't need in a test environment or any type of pre-prod environment.